You could also be interested in reading:

 While you probably won’t be a victim of the most terrible crimes, petty theft and scams are pretty common in South Africa.
 If you’ve traveled a lot before, your red flag radar will sound at the first encounter, but for others, these scams might not be so obvious:

 Fake guides in national parks.
 If you want to hike with a guide, make sure they are official and not just a fony.
 Otherwise they might take you not to nice viewpoints, but to where their buddies are waiting to rob you.
 This is quite a common occurrence at Table Mountain and in the Drakensberg Mountains.
+I book my tours on GetYourGuide—thank you for using my affiliate links to support my work by the way.
+They come at zero extra cost to you!

 Very friendly locals.
 This can be a tough one since South Africans are naturally friendly, and I warn against being too paranoid, but if someone’s being too chatty and goes in for that handshake too quickly and too intimately, they’re likely pulling your wallet out of your bag in the meantime.